Unbalanced-basis-misalignment tolerant measurement-device-independent quantum key distribution: Introduction

-Quantum key distribution(QKD)\cite{BB84} allows two remote users, called Alice and Bob, to share secret random keys because of the information-theoretical security guaranteed by principles of quantum physics \cite{lo1999unconditional,shor2000simple,Scarani:QKDrev:2009,Rennersecurity,pirandola2020advances}, even if there is an eavesdropper, Eve.
+Quantum key distribution(QKD)\cite{BB84} allows two remote users, called Alice and Bob, to share secret random keys because of the information-theoretical security guaranteed by principles of quantum physics \cite{lo1999unconditional,shor2000simple,scarani2009security,Rennersecurity,pirandola2020advances}, even if there is an eavesdropper, Eve.
 Unfortunately, practical QKD systems still suffer from troublesome attacks \cite{makarov2006effects,zhao2008quantum,lydersen2010hacking,pang2020hacking,huang2020laser} rooted in the gaps between theoretical models and practical setups.
 The device-independent quantum key distribution (DIQKD) \cite{acin2007device} is intrinsically immune to all side-channel attacks but not practically usable due to its exorbitant demand for the detection efficiency and channel loss.
-As an alternative, the measurement-device-independent quantum key distribution (MDIQKD) \cite{braunstein2012side,lo2012measurement} removes all side-channels on the vulnerable detection side \cite{makarov2006effects,zhao2008quantum,lydersen2010hacking} while keeping a comparable performance to the regular prepare-and-measure QKD systems \cite{tang2014measurement,yin2016measurement}.
-The MDIQKD has received extensive attention since it is a perfect balance between security and practicability.
+As an alternative, some protocols \cite{braunstein2012side,lo2012measurement} are proposed to remove all side-channels on the vulnerable detection side.
+The measurement-device-independent quantum key distribution (MDIQKD) \cite{lo2012measurement} is naturally immunes to all detection-side-channel attacks \cite{makarov2006effects,zhao2008quantum,lydersen2010hacking} while maintaining a comparable performance \cite{tang2014measurement,yin2016measurement} to the regular prepare-and-measure QKD systems.
+The MDIQKD has received extensive attention since it is a perfect balance between security and practicality.